-People Powered – Not Software Name Generators
+People Powered – with help if needed from Name Generators

 One of the premises in starting our first naming agency was that computers could greatly help with the process, if not even generate good names.
 Well here we are over 18 years later, and guess what?
 We make up names with humans.
 Yes, some very special people that have a talent for making up a large number of names in a hurry.